Skip to main content

 Efficiency metrics are about quality. they help you make better investment decisions.

-A channel can be effective (drive a high amount of pipeline, for example) but not efficient (have a high cost, and as a result, have a negative ROI) - the differentiation between these two metric types, and how they interact with each other, will help you understand the current state of your marketing team’s performance.
+A channel can be effective (drive a high amount of pipeline, for example) but not efficient (have a high cost, and as a result, have a low ROI) - the differentiation between these two metric types, and how they interact with each other, will help you understand the current state of your marketing team’s performance.

 • Marketing ROI: Marketing-Attributed Revenue, divided by total costs.